 - Notify the Auditor/Controller.
 Notify the county Auditor Controller immediately of the transaction that needs to be made.
-The notification should, at a minimum, include the following: - o The amount to be transferred into the family support subaccount. - o The purpose of the transfer (i.e. AB 85 FY 14/15 Final Determination) - The three-month timeline for which the transfer must be made, upon receiving the DOF notice.
-Please note the transfer can be made in a lump sum or smaller payments so long as the total is transferred within three months of receiving notification. - A copy of the DOF letter and final determination chart as supporting documentation. - Notify your Social Services Director.
+The notification should, at a minimum, include the following: - The amount to be transferred into the family support subaccount. - The purpose of the transfer (i.e. AB 85 FY 17/18 Final Determination) - The three-month timeline for which the transfer must be made, upon receiving the DOF notice.
+Please note the transfer can be made in a lump sum or smaller payments so long as the total is transferred within three months of receiving notification. - o A copy of the DOF letter and final determination chart as supporting documentation. - Notify your Social Services Director.
 The funds transferred into the family support subaccount directly impact the county social services department.
 Those instructing the auditor/controller to make the transfer should also notify the Social Services department that the transfer has been initiated. - Maintain Good Records.
 To avoid any penalties, please also retain all documentation showing the transfer of funds was made within the required three-month timeframe.

 Appeals.
 Both Article 12 and Article 13 counties had the opportunity to appeal the final determination within 30 days of receiving notification from the Department of Health Care Services, pursuant to Welfare and Institutions Code (WIC) Section 17612.3(d)(2) for the Article 12 counties and WIC Section 17613.3 (d)(2) for the Article 13 counties.
-However, this notification occurred on June 30 and is separate from the three-month DoF notification and timeline above.
-Many Article 12 counties, on advice of their counsel, have decided to file both an administrative appeal and file a writ in Superior Court to preserve their appeal rights.
-Please consult your own county counsel as needed.
+However, this notification occurred on June 30 and is separate from the three-month DOF notification and timeline above.